 Tasmanian Oak (Tas Oak) is a premium, attractive and very versatile Australian hardwood timber used for a wide range of applications across construction, interior decorative design, functional applications as well as furniture.
 Tasmanian Oak may also be called or known as Vic Ash or Australian Oak.

 Tasmanian Oak timber finishes and polishes well, holds nails, screws firmly and glues extremely well.
 It is a Durability Class 3 timber, suitable for construction of window/door frames with appropriate coating protection.
-Porta's core moulding range is Select grade, as per the standard AS 2796.2 - 2006.
+Porta's core moulding range is Select grade to AS 2796.2 - 2006.
 Select grade features very few marks and natural characteristics, making it a stronger, cleaner and more versatile timber.